-Joining a cluster (or sometimes called an agency group or agency network) is a big business decision, and it’s important that independent agents find the cluster that best fits their goals, methods, and style.
-The best insurance cluster group is the one that is better aligned with your specific goals, values, strengths, and that can help you overcome your weaknesses.
+Joining a cluster (or sometimes called an agency group or agency network) is a big business decision, and it’s important that independent insurance agents find the cluster that best fits their goals, methods, and style.
+The best insurance cluster group is the one that is better aligned with your specific goals, values, and strengths, while also helping you overcome your weaknesses.

-Let’s go over some basics, such as what are the most desirable features, what are the cons of joining, and a checklist to ask yourself before joining a cluster group.
+Let’s go over some basics, such as the most desirable features, the pros and cons of joining, and a checklist to ask yourself before joining a cluster group.

-- Access to many carriers: the insurance industry can be very hard for independents, but a good cluster will instantly allow you to gain access to many carriers you would not have been able to work with otherwise.
+- Access to many carriers: The insurance industry can be very hard for independent insurance agents, but the best insurance cluster groups will instantly allow you to gain access to many carriers you would not have been able to work with otherwise.

-- More market access: a good cluster will give you access to more markets, including specialty and niche markets, as well as programs to fix the classes of business you are targeting.
+- More market access: The best insurance cluster groups give independent insurance agents access to more markets, including specialty and niche markets, as well as programs to fix the classes of business you are targeting.

-- Discounts on tools: a good insurance aggregator will give you access to discounts and free trials of helpful software tools such as comparative rating software and agency management software.
+- Discounts on tools: The best insurance aggregator gives you access to discounts and free trials of helpful software tools, such as comparative rating software and agency management software.

-- Expert advice and support: your cluster should want you to grow and enable you to do so with advice and consultation on how to run and grow your business.
+- Expert advice and support: The cluster chosen by an independent insurance agent should want you to grow and enable you to do so with advice and consultation on how to run and grow your business.
 You want to look for a group that has extensive experience doing what you do: selling insurance and owning/managing an agency.

-- Access to mergers and acquisitions: if you have ever contemplated growing your business through M&A, being part of a cluster will give you lots of great information on potential business partners, and you will be able to network with other insurance agents who may be contemplating the same thing.
+- Access to mergers and acquisitions: If you have ever contemplated growing your business through M&A, being part of a cluster will give you lots of great information on potential business partners, and you will network with other insurance agents who may contemplate the same thing.